TroyLaPolice/European-Neolithic-Expansion/README.md

 		defineConstant("file_extention", ".png");
 ```

-*These parameters do not need to be changed!
+*The following parameters below **do not need to be changed**!
 They handle what map to use.
 If you want to use a custom map, enter the file name at the begining of the script*

 ```
 	defineConstant("mapfile_none", wd + "/EEA_map" + file_extention); // File Path to Map Image